OpenPrinting/hplip-printer-app/README.md

 ### Properties

-- A Printer Application providing the `hpcups` printer driver of HPLIP, supporting printing on most non-PostScript printers from HP and Apollo.
+- A Printer Application providing the `hpcups` printer driver and all printer's PPDs of HPLIP, supporting printing on most printers from HP and Apollo.
 This allows easy printing in high quality, including photos on photo paper.
+The `hpps` CUPS filter for PIN-protected printing on PostScript printers is also included.

 - The printers are discovered with HPLIP, too.
-For USB printers the `hp` CUPS backend is used for network printers the `hp-probe` utility (encapsulated in a script to behave as a CUPS backend).
+For USB printers the `hp` CUPS backend is used and for network printers the `hp-probe` utility (encapsulated in a script to behave as a CUPS backend).

 - The communication with the printers is done by the `hp` CUPS backend